Elbridge Trask: Marriage and family

 While serving as a guide for the wagon train, Elbridge Trask met Hannah Able, a young widow from Indiana with a baby daughter traveling with the William T. Perry wagon.
 On arriving at Willamette Falls at present-day Oregon City, the two were married on October 20, 1842.

 Elbridge Trask and his wife Hannah set up a homestead in Clatsop Plains near Astoria at the mouth of the Columbia River.
 In 1852, they left the Clatsop Plains to settle near Tillamook Bay south along the coast.
 They were the first white family to settle in the bay, establishing a homestead along the Trask River, which is named for him.
 Trask Mountain 3412 ft in the Northern Oregon Coast Range is also named after him.

-As conflict between the white colonizers and the natives of the Tillamook region grew, Trask met with the last free leaders of the Tillamook people, Chief Kilchis and Chief Illga, to negotiate a peace agreement, but conflicts continued intermittently.
+As conflict between the white settlers and the natives of the Tillamook region grew, Trask met with the last free leaders of the Tillamook people, Chief Kilchis and Chief Illga, to negotiate a peace agreement, but conflicts continued intermittently.